Moose Safari & Wildlife Tours

 Considered by many to be the best Moose viewing in the world; enjoy a private canoe journey to a remote mountain pond where our Registered Maine Guide has found secret Moose hangouts.
 Leaving from our Maine lake bed and breakfast, you’ll drive about 30 minutes into the backcountry where canoes are waiting.
 Just imagine paddling on a pristine pond, sighting a large “rock” and then with a loud swish a massive head springs from the water and looks directly at you…it’s a thrill you’ll never forget.
 What attracts moose to bodies of water is the aquatic vegetation that they feed on.
 Along the way you might see deer, loons, osprey, possibly a bald eagle, beaver, snowshoe hare, gray squirrel and even otters.
 Prime moose viewing runs from June to October.

 Three to four hour trips are in the early morning when the moose are most active and afternoon.
-Charge for a 2 person Maine Moose Safari is $225.00.
-The Lodge will provide you with a Safari Box breakfast or our Moose-A-Lix™ trail mix for afternoon trips.
-If canoeing is not your thing, this trip can be done by Jeep and our guide will share knowledge on the ecology, history and lore of the Moosehead region.
+Charge for 2 people is $249.00.
+The Lodge will provide you with a picnic breakfast in the morning or picnic snack for the afternoon.
+If canoeing is not your thing, it can be customized based on your athletic ability.
+It’s a private trip so it’s just for you.

 The Original Fly-In Canoe Trip